SIMBAChain/libsimba4j-platform/docs/index.md

 ```

 These values can also be directly set an environment variables if you don't use a dot env file.

+Other values can be stored in the env file if required.
+Any values set directly as environment
+valiables will override values in the file.

 The config is loaded using the `SimbaConfigFile` class.
 For example: